These resources offer information on TBI for members of the public, including information on prevention, treatment, and support.

 The resource center provides articles and FAQs for people with TBI and their families.

-HRSA’s Maternal and Child Health Bureau maintains a technical assistance center and other resources as part of its TBI Program.
+ACL's Administration on Disabilities maintains a technical assistance center and other resources as part of its

 This agency offers information related to disabilities, including TBI, and disability benefits.